Keto Oatmeal

 This post may contain affiliate links.
 See my disclosure policy.

 • 4 Ingredients.
-No oats, grains, or wheat needed, but you’d never tell.
+No oats, grains, or wheat are needed, but you’d never know by how good it tastes!

 • Perfect hot or cold.
-Enjoy it warm or overnight oats style, directly from the refrigerator.
+Enjoy it as warm keto porridge or as overnight oats straight from the fridge.

 • Easy to meal prep.
 Make up to a week’s worth of breakfasts in advance!